 Coco-glucoside in Pure Haven safest shampoo

-On the other hand, Belgian dermatologists reported that only 30 people out of 11,842 (0.25%) tested had allergic contact dermatitis to one or more glucosides.
+On the other hand, Belgian dermatologists reported that only 30 people out of 11,842 (0.25%) test participants had allergic contact dermatitis to one or more glucosides.
 They concluded that allergic contact dermatitis caused by glucosides in cosmetics does occur.

 In addition, US dermatologists at the Columbia University Medical Center reported in 2017 that out of their 897 patients, 48 patients (5%) had positive reactions to decyl glucoside and/or lauryl glucoside.

 Thus, glucoside surfactants are not as harmless as previously thought.
-However, considering the alternative surfactants, I still think it belongs in the safest shampoo.
+Nonetheless, considering the alternative surfactants, I still think it belongs in this healthy shampoo.

-In both its shampoo and conditioner, Pure Haven uses one of the safest preservatives, leuconostoc/radish root ferment filtrate.
-It is a unique peptide with antimicrobial and conditioning properties derived from fermented leuconostoc kimchii radishes.
+In both of its clean shampoos, Pure Haven uses one of the safest preservatives – leuconostoc/radish root ferment filtrate.
+To clarify, it is a unique peptide with antimicrobial and conditioning properties derived from fermented leuconostoc kimchii radishes.

-Leuconostoc/radish root ferment filtrate is qualified to be EcoCert certified, which means that it is truly natural and plant-based.
+Besides, leuconostoc/radish root ferment filtrate qualifies for EcoCert certification, which means that it is truly natural and plant-based.
 You can read more about the radish root ferment filtrate here.

-I love the fact that this safest shampoo has organic aloe vera that provides healing and nutritional properties to the hair and scalp.
-And it is important that it is organic so there are no pesticide residues.
+First, this healthy shampoo has organic aloe vera that provides healing and nutrition to the hair and scalp.
+It is also great that it is organic because there are no pesticide residues this way.

 Now I would like to say a few words about the Pure Haven conditioner.